 Berners are very trainable, but their size can make them a little accident-prone, and one of these 100-pound dogs is not a good choice if you have a small home.
 They are great with children and do just fine in a multi-pet household.

-If you plan to own one of these giant breed dogs, you’ll want to ensure that you have plenty of hard space for them to roam so they can do their job.
-This breed makes an excellent guard dog if you can handle having one this size in your home and are up to the task of grooming them regularly.
+If you plan to own one of these giant breed dogs, you’ll want to ensure that you have plenty of hard space.
+They love to roam, so they can do their job.
+This breed makes an excellent guard dog.
+They are excellent with family if you can handle having one this size in your home.
+Keep in mind you’ll need to be up to the task of grooming them regularly.

 The Saint Bernard will need a large yard to patrol, and shouldn’t ever live outdoors in climates that are extremely hot.
 These pups are working dogs and will need an energy outlet when they are young.
 As they grow older, they will start to calm down just a bit.
 Their double coats will require consistent grooming.
 This is also true for many Saint Bernard mixes, including the Saint Berhusky.